 “Her grip’s like Mum’s!”

-Mrs. Weasley glowered at Fred, who wilted under her gaze as George ranted on about having lost an ear, but a tight handshake is what would finish off Fred, and Ginny giggled in spite of the pain, in spite of the loss.
+Mrs. Weasley glowered at Fred, who wilted under her gaze as George ranted on about having lost an ear, but a tight handshake is what would finish off Fred, and Ginny giggled in spite of her pain, in spite of her loss.

 Ginny nodded, eyes welling up.